 Disease transmission models usually represent the progression of the modeled unit of interest through disease states, for instance Susceptible (S), Infectious (I) and Recovered (R) states (an SIR model).
 The modeled states are dependent on the disease (for diseases with a longer subclinical than clinical period it is recommended to add a subclinical, infectious state) and the purpose of the model (for example, differentiation of clinical and subclinical infectious state is mainly important when disease transmission differs between the two states or when clinical detection of the disease is an essential aspect in the model).

 Homogeneous or heterogeneous contacts (mixing) between the units of interest can be modeled.
 Homogeneous contact means that all the modeled units have equal probability of contact with each other (no clustering).
 Heterogeneous contact means that the probability of contact between units of interest is not equal, hence clustering (spatial or related to other contact characteristics) exists in the population.

+2.1.2 A variety of modeling approaches

+Since Kermack and McKendrick first formulated the basic compartmental SIR model using differential equations in 1927 (Kermack and McKendrick, 1927), numerous approaches to modeling disease transmission have been developed.
+One popular approach is mechanistic modeling, which is described in detail below.
+Other approaches include equation-based models (EBM), or mathematical models, that use either differential or difference equations to simulate transition between disease states, possibly using a Gillespie or tau-leap algorithm (Keeling 2008; Smith et al.,2015; Hunter et al., 2018).
+Whilst differential equation models simulate time on a continuous scale (Ferguson et al., 2001), difference equation models treat time as discrete steps (Rahmandad and Sterman, 2008; Hunter et al., 2018).
+The unit of interest in an EBM is usually larger than an individual and therefore, the capability to capture potentially important heterogeneity in disease transmission – for example, due to the contact structure of individuals in small populations – is limited.
+These models are often not stochastic, although differential equations can also be extended to provide stochastic output (Protter, 2005).

+Another approach is using next generation matrix (NGM) models, which are a modification of the classic compartmental model, to deduce the basic reproductive number (Diekmann et al., 1990).
+For a practical introduction to the use of NGMs, see Diekmann et al., (2010).

+Some models are spatially explicit, mimicking a system where the transmission varies with spatial location (Alkhamis et al. 2016; Mur et al. 2018).
+For instance, the transmission of disease could rely on spatial features (see also section “Modeling disease transmission” below).

+Recently, Bayesian (network) model frameworks have been developed to simulate diseases in populations (Green et al. 2010; Hedell et al., 2019).
+In these models, the parameterization of the model can be more relaxed because important estimates like sensitivity and specificity of diagnostic tests can be estimated through the model.
+However, they then rely on accurate datasets similar to the modeled system to be available (Engblom et al. 2019).

-2.1.2 Equation-based versus mechanistic simulation models
+2.1.3 Mechanistic simulation models (MSM)